 - determine what needs to change or to be done,

-- decide if they need to apologize or make amends,
+- decide to whom they need to apologize or make amends,

 - and discuss what help they need in following through with the plan.

 Some parents, who are used to nagging and repeating themselves, feel harsh when imposing consequences.
 One method that can help is a “three strikes, you’re out” approach.

 This means that you will remind your children three times to complete a chore.
 Beyond that, it is nagging and counterproductive.

 After that, you will not remind them and the consequence is imposed, without any second-guessing or guilt on the parent’s part.
 Again, you are providing your child with the power to choose to do the chores or deal with the consequences.